megs161195/Image-Retrieval-using-generated-captions/README.md

 1. Creating descriptive captions for each image in our images gallery.
 2. A “Search” option that takes user input ( for eg. ‘dog on desk’ ) and returns all images from the images gallery whose captions contain those particular words.

+### Project Methodology
+We will be using Deep Learning to build this project.
+Following is a summary of the steps undertaken:
+1.
+2.
+3.
+4.
+5.

 ### Sample Predicted Captions

 #### Image 1